REAL-Lab-NU/icd-coding-datasets/readme.md

 ## Abstract

-This document provides comprehensive information about the medical coding datasets used in this project.
+This document provides comprehensive information about the medical icd coding datasets used in this project.
 Medical coding is the task of automatically assigning diagnosis and procedure codes (ICD-9, ICD-10) to clinical narratives from electronic health records.
 This project utilizes three major datasets: **CodiEsp** (Spanish clinical cases), **MIMIC-III** (US critical care records), and **MIMIC-IV** (updated US critical care records).

 ### Key Challenges in Medical Coding
 - **Large Label Space**: ICD-10 contains 70,000+ diagnostic codes